yousafkhamza/retention-based-cleanup-script/README.md

 ----
 ## Conclusion

 It's a simple bash script and it's used to clean files with retention period.
-So, maybe it's useful for who handled backup/log management on linux system enginners.
-Please let me know if you have facing any issues while using this script and please find the below contact details who needs to connect me.
+So, maybe it's useful for those who handled backup/log management on Linux system engineers.
+Please let me know if you have to face any issues while using this script and please find the below contact details of who needs to connect me.

 ### ⚙️ Connect with Me